unixdaddy/kubernetes-workshop-source/content/10_introduction/_index.md

 The idea of this workshop is to prepare for the CKA exam by **doing**.

 There are a few videos intersperse within the workshop, but the intent is not to replace the excellent documenation that is already available.
+Rather the goal is to test your knowledge using questions to see if you are ready for the exam.

 {{% notice info %}}
 The expectation is that you have a Kubernetes cluster ready to be used - minikube, K3s, microk8s, EKS, GKE etc...